 (Modern Survival.org) – The difference between life and death in a survival situation can often come down to one skill: ingenuity.
 It’s the ability to think outside the box and utilize random items for tasks beyond their original purposes.

 The easiest way to build ingenuity is to learn how common, everyday items can be used now.
 One household staple that has a variety of survival implications is aluminum foil.
 Aluminum foil is lightweight, multi-purpose, and, when cared for, can be reused.
 This makes it a great candidate for any survivalist stockpile.

-In the following video, SensiblePrepper shows just how versatile aluminum foil really is:
+In the following video, SensiblePrepper shows just how versatile aluminum foil is:

-- Aluminum foil is highly reflective, making it a great signal tool when lost.
+- Aluminum foil is highly reflective, making it an excellent signal tool when lost.

 - Wrapping tinder and kindling in aluminum foil will help it become water-resistant while traveling.

 - A small piece of foil wrapped around a hook will attract fish.

 - Placing strips of foil on strings around berry bushes or fruit trees will deter birds and other animals.